WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/README.md

 [Go to Step 1 for trinket](Step1-Make-Turtles-trinket/README.md)

-## Coding using a standalone Python installation
+## Option 2: Coding using a standalone Python installation

 You can, of course, build up this project using a standalone Python installation and an editor on your own computer, without having to use an online editor like trinket.
 However, to do this, you will need to download some resources from this website.